 - Find the data synchronization instance and click Configure Synchronization Channel in the Actions column.

 - Configure the source and destination instances.

 Section Parameter Description N/A Synchronization Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
-Source Instance Details Instance Type The value of this parameter is set to DRDS and cannot be changed.
-Instance Region The region of the source instance.
-The region is the same as the source region that you selected on the buy page.
+Source Instance Details Instance Type This parameter is set to DRDS Instance and cannot be changed.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
 DRDS Instance ID Select the ID of the source DRDS instance.
-Destination Instance Details Instance Type The value of this parameter is set to DRDS and cannot be changed.
-Instance Region The region of the destination instance.
-The region is the same as the destination region that you selected on the buy page.
+Destination Instance Details Instance Type This parameter is set to DRDS Instance and cannot be changed.
+Instance Region The destination region that you selected on the buy page.
 You cannot change the value of this parameter.
 DRDS Instance ID Select the ID of the destination DRDS instance.